bain-cs110/bain-cs110.github.io/pages/_assignments/hw1.md

 ```

 ## What to Submit
 Please submit a *single* ZIP file of your entire `hw01` folder.
 Make sure that folder has both your `calculator_programs.py` file as well as your `turtle_programs.py` file before you ZIP it (Note: there will be a third file called `MyTurtle.py` that you shouldn't mess with - just leave it be and submit it as part of your ZIP).
-For more on how to make ZIP files, make sure to review [Tutorial 1](/tutorials/tutorial01)
+For more on how to make ZIP files, make sure to review [Tutorial 1](/tutorials/tutorial01).
+MAKE SURE YOU DON'T SUBMIT THE ONE NAMED `_template` as that doesn't contain any of your work!

 ## Request an Extension
 If you need to request an extension on the assignment (must be 24 hours in advance) use the <a href="https://forms.gle/PobKBdUkTpPJ3GbZ8">Extension Request form</a>.